LinkedInLearning/hands-on-ai-rag-using-llamaindex-3830207/04_RAG_Evaluation/04_02_Evaluation_Metrics.md

 **📊 Context Recall:** This is the amount of relevant context chunks the retriever manages to retrieve, compared to the total amount of relevant chunks.

-**🎯 Context Relevance:** This checks how closely the context the retriever finds matches up with the question being asked.

 Before computing evaluation metrics you need to make sure:

 📂 That the evaluation datasets cover a wide range of question types, complexities, and domains.
 This helps assess the RAG system's performance across different scenarios and use cases.